 Outside the United States, an increasing number of laws, regulations, and industry standards may govern to data privacy and security.
 For example, the European Union's General Data Protection Regulation (EU GDPR), the United Kingdom's GDPR (UK GDPR) and Australia's Privacy Act impose strict requirements for processing personal data and violators of these laws face significant penalties.
-For example, under the EU GDPR and UK GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines of up to 20 million euros (£17.5 million for the UK GDPR) or 4% of annual global revenue, whichever is greater.
-Further, the EU GDPR provides for private litigation related to the processing of personal information, which can be brought by classes of data subjects or consumer protection organizations authorized by law to represent the interests of such classes.
-Similarly, consumer associations may bring proceedings to defend collective interests of data subjects under the EU GDPR, independently of the absence of a mandate to that effect.
+For example, under the EU GDPR and UK GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines of up to 20 million euros (£17.5 million for the UK GDPR) or 4% of annual global revenue, whichever is greater; or - private litigation related to the processing of personal data, brought by classes of data subjects or consumer protection organizations authorized by law to represent their interests.

-We are bound by contractual obligations related to data privacy and security, and our efforts to comply with such obligations may not be successful.
+We are also bound by contractual obligations related to data privacy and security, and our efforts to comply with such obligations may not be successful.
 For example, certain privacy laws, such as the GDPR and the CCPA, require us to impose specific contractual restrictions on our service providers.
 Moreover, clinical trial subjects about whom we or our potential collaborators obtain information, as well as the providers who share this information with us, may contractually limit our ability to use and disclose such information.
 We also publish privacy policies, marketing materials and other statements regarding data privacy and security.
 If these policies, materials or statements are found to be deficient, lacking in transparency, deceptive, unfair, or misrepresentative of our practices, we may be subject to investigation, enforcement actions by regulators or other adverse consequences.
 In addition, privacy advocates and industry groups have regularly proposed, and may propose in the future, self-regulatory standards with which we are legally or contractually bound to comply, or may become subject to in the future.
-If we fail to follow these security standards, even if no customer information is compromised, we may incur significant fines or experience a significant increase in costs.

 Our obligations related to data privacy and security (and consumers' data privacy expectations) are quickly changing in an increasingly stringent fashion, creating some uncertainty as to the effective future legal framework.
 Additionally, these obligations may be subject to differing applications and interpretations, which may be inconsistent or conflict among jurisdictions.
 Preparing for and complying with these obligations requires significant resources, which may necessitate changes to our information technologies, systems, and practices and to those of any third parties that process personal information on our behalf.
 Although we endeavor to comply with all applicable data privacy and security obligations, we may at times fail (or be perceived to have failed) to do so.
 Moreover, despite our efforts, our personnel or third parties upon whom we rely may fail to comply with such obligations, which could negatively impact our business operations and compliance posture.